uiucsn/Astro-ORACLE/README.md

 1. Remove saturations.
 2. Keep the last non-detection before the trigger (if available).
-3. Keep all non-detection after the trigger and before the last detection (if available).
+3. Keep non-detection after the trigger and before the last detection (if available).
-4. Keep all detections.

 We can plot these flux curves using the `LSST_Source.plot_flux_curve()` function.